 Symptoms are not reliable in themselves for diagnosing ear infections.
 Ear pain, ear tugging, irritability, fussiness, and similar symptoms may be due to ear infections or they may be caused by unrelated health conditions (colds, other infections, teething).

-The latest guidelines from the American Academy of Pediatrics list specific physical signs that a doctor must identify to diagnose acute otitis media (AOM).
+Specific physical signs that a doctor must identify to diagnose acute otitis media (AOM).
 They include: